 Just before the crowds arrive, everyone should be well informed on how they can best contribute to your operation.
 As we know, in order to be successful with the influx of transient business you must adjust your usual agenda and methods of cleaning.

 Be sure your daily pre-shift meetings include these important reminders and everyone is well-informed of the special activities and events happening at the property and surrounding areas.
 Keep daily events posted and copies readily available for your staff members.

 Prepare all the extras for multiple guests and families; items such as extra pillows, blankets, rollaways and cribs.
 Many of these requests come in during the afternoon and evening hours so be sure to have them “delivery ready” and staged in convenient locations.

 Be proactive by delivering extra items during regular services to accommodate multiple guests.
 In addition to stocking items for guest requests, there are a few to consider as part of the daily service such as; increased linen pars, soap and shampoo.
 Also, be sure to stock extra paper products in public area closets.

 Most importantly, don’t lose sight of your repeat customers that may be visiting during this period.

-For many, this kicks off the start of a long stretch throughout the spring and summer where families and more transient business visit your properties.
+For many, this kicks off the start of a long spring break travel stretch throughout the spring and summer where families and more transient business visit your properties.
 It is important to continue discussing the unique needs of travelers during these periods.

 The Service Companies’ unique turn-key model provides complete oversight of the housekeeping, public area, EVS, and stewarding departments, including accountability over the productivity, operations and success of the departments.
 These services allow hotel, casino and resort customers to focus on driving revenues.
 To learn how The Service Companies’ turn-key model can help your property, contact us.